thuongtruong1009/Snake-Game-OOP/README.md

 + Java Core 8 and Java Swing basic.
 + Function, loop, algorithms, implement, extend, Thread in Java.
 + UML diagram in programming.
-+ Design pattern (although it hasn't really been applied completely, but overall I'm trying to make it happen)
++ Design pattern (although it hasn't really been applied completely, but overall I'm trying to make it happen).
 + Refferent on StackOverflow and Youtube BroCode chanel.
 + Thank you [@TP-O](https://github.com/TP-O) supported us in this project.